-Got a brick wall that needs breaking down?
+Do you have a brick wall that needs to be broken down?
 Well, Genealogy Freelancers can connect you with a specialist who will be able to tackle your problem.
 Just post your problem and wait for genealogists to come to you.

-You just need to select the one for you and wait for them to do the work.
+You merely select the one for you and wait for them to do the work.
 How simple is that right?!

 |Help & Support